sphinx-doc/sphinx/doc/config.rst

    The default is no :confval:`today` and a :confval:`today_fmt` of ``'%B %d,
-   %Y'`` (or, if translation is enabled with :confval:`language`, an equivalent
-   %format for the selected locale).
+   %Y'`` (or, if translation is enabled with :confval:`language`, an equivalent format for the selected locale).

+   .. versionchanged:: 1.4

+      Format specification was changed from strftime to Locale Data Markup Language. strftime format is also supported for backward compatibility until Sphinx-1.5.

+   .. versionchanged:: 1.4.1

+      Format specification was changed again from Locale Data Markup Language to strftime.
+LDML format is also supported for backward compatibility until Sphinx-1.5.

 .. confval:: highlight_language

    The default language to highlight source code in.
-The default is ``'python'``.
+The default is ``'python3'``.
 The value should be a valid Pygments lexer name, see :ref:`code-examples` for more details.

    .. versionadded:: 0.5

+   .. versionchanged:: 1.4
+      The default is now ``'default'``.
+It is similar to ``'python3'``;
+      it is mostly a superset of ``'python'``. but it fallbacks to ``'none'`` without warning if failed.  ``'python3'`` and other languages will emit warning if failed.
+If you prefer Python 2 only highlighting, you can set it back to ``'python'``.

 .. confval:: highlight_options